Linda Christensen: Early life

-Christensen was born in northeast Minneapolis as Linda Olson and spent some time growing up in Wilmar, Minnesota when her father sold Wonder Bread.
-Her mother worked as a secretary and her father was an aluminum siding salesman.
-In 1950, at 8 years-old she attended her first Minnesota State Fair.
-She hasn't missed a fair since.
-Although spending most of her senior year in a hospital, she graduated from Richfield High School in 1960.
-She was married to Earl Christensen and had two daughters before enrolling at the Minneapolis College of Art and Design, in Minneapolis, Minnesota.
-She was one of the first married women with children to enroll there.
-She received a degree in visual arts with a concentration in sculptures.
-In 1968, as an art student, she walked into the Dairy Building at the Minnesota State Fair on a hot day and marveled at the artist in the cooler sculpting butter heads as dairy princesses modeled, wishing she could be in the cooler too.
+In 1941 or 1942, Linda Olson was born in northeast Minneapolis, where her mother worked as a secretary and her father sold aluminum siding.
+She spent her youth in the area, as well as several years in Wilmar, Minnesota, where her father sold Wonder Bread.
+At 8 years old in 1950, Christensen first attended the Minnesota State Fair and hasn't missed one since.
+She graduated from Richfield High School in 1960 after spending months of her senior year in the hospital.
+She later went on to marry Earl Christensen and have two daughters before becoming one of the first married mothers to attend the Minneapolis College of Art and Design, where she earned a degree in visual arts with a concentration in sculpture.
+In 1968, while she was an art student, Christensen witnessed an artist at the State Fair sculpting butter heads as dairy princesses modeled, and she wished she could join them in the cooler.